 The Bath and Wells Diocese Mothers' Union website contains information about these campaigns, copies of Newsletters, the Disocesan Diary and details of local branches.

-We hold monthly meetings at 2.30 pm on the 2nd Wednesday of the month in Axbridge Church Rooms.
+We normally hold monthly meetings at 2.30 pm on the 2nd Wednesday of the month in Axbridge Church Rooms.
+Please check the weekly In Touch for latest details.